How Does Evaporation Compare to Other Wastewater Disposal Options?

 Off-Site Hauling

-The advantages to off-site hauling include paying for only what you dispose of and no investment in capitol equipment.
+The advantages to off-site hauling include paying for only what you dispose of and no investment in capital equipment.
 There are, however, several disadvantages as well.
 Costs tend to be high especially when you consider 70-95% of what you are disposing is water.
 There is also liability, as a company is responsible and liable for the wastewater they generate and dispose of; forever.

 Filtration Technology